mariushobbhahn/mariushobbhahn.github.io/_posts/2019-10-20-recommendations.md

 ***One last note:***

-If you have any feedback regarding anything (i.e. layout, code or opinions) please tell me in a constructive manner via your prefered means of communication.
+If you have any feedback regarding anything (i.e. layout, code or opinions) please tell me in a constructive manner via your preferred means of communication.